facebook

 Hardiness: Annuals and biennials

-Variety Information: The varieties in this mix are meant to be harvested at 1"–2" tall for use as crisp, tender, lively flavored, raw greens.
+Variety Info: The varieties in this mix are meant to be harvested at 1"–2" tall for use as crisp, tender, lively flavored, raw greens.
 The seedlings are varying shades of green and red.

 When to Sow Outside: Not recommended.
 Microgreens are fragile, and outside soil makes them difficult to clean.